WillemAmesz/WillemAmesz/README.md

 ## Hi there 👋

-- Currently I am doing my masters in Econometrics
+- Currently I am doing my masters in Econometrics in Rotterdam
 - I'm learning how to use GitHub and develop my programming skills further

 <!--